• Skip to primary navigation

 And that's all there is to it, your homemade Mushroom Stuffing is ready to eat ... don't you just want to dive into that pan?
 Yum!

-And a note on the oven temp ... in the recipe card below, I recommend baking the stuffing at 350 degrees.
-Depending on what else you're cooking for Thanksgiving or Christmas, you can bake this dish at a lower or higher temp.
-If you do, just remember to that the cooking time will need to be adjusted, as well.
+• Oven Temp - The recipe calls for baking this stuffing at 350 degrees.
+Depending on what else you're cooking for Thanksgiving or Christmas, you can bake this side dish at a lower or higher temp, if needed.
+Just keep in mind that the cooking time will need to be adjusted, as well.

-• Garlic Mashed Potatoes – these yummy potatoes are the BEST.
-Serve them drizzled with melted butter or with my fave Mushroom Gravy.
+• Garlic Mashed Potatoes – These yummy potatoes are the BEST.
+Serve them drizzled with melted butter or with Mushroom Gravy or Onion Gravy.

 A bowl of mushroom stuffing with a napkin and wood spoon.